Substance Abuse Triggers: Easiest To Do, Hardest To Undo

 - Depression/ Trauma – Mentally destabilizing events are the commonest and strongest of the triggers.
 Alcohol throws a person into oblivion where they escape reality which is too painful for them.
 Once they start depending upon booze, it is hard for them to stop and thus addiction starts.

 - Unlimited Access to Alcohol in Parties – Be it office parties for adults or sorority or college parties for teenagers, there is usually more than one person getting drunk in such events.
 Many people taste alcohol for the first time, and then they can’t get rid of the taste and crave for booze long after the party has ended.
 In this way, their addiction begins.

 Substance Abuse Triggers

 Drugs such as cocaine, MDMA, heroin, etc. are harder for normal people to become addicted to.
 However, for people who live in an environment where drug abuse is common, it is easier for them to get involved in substance abuse.
-They are so often seeing drugs that they cannot even process the concept that drug abuse is wrong.
-Some factors that provoke the drug abuse are:
+They so often see drugs that they cannot even process the concept that drug abuse is wrong.
+Some factors that provoke drug abuse are:

 - Environment – As explained above, people from ghettos to people who live in mansions all of them have certain groups of people who deal with drugs, use and supply them.
-Socializing with such company comes with a price, you have to give up your right to sobriety in order to be a part of it.
+Socializing with such a company comes with a price, one has to give up the right to sobriety to be a part of it.

 - Escape from the Pain – Many abused drugs are actually opiates or other analgesics which are medically prescribed after major surgeries or to people suffering from terminal illnesses to reduce their physical pain, relaxants and hypnotics are also given to people who have suffered from emotional trauma.
 Many people become dependent on medication to stay pain-free and develop addiction due to this dependence.